musketeerchess/PieceValueCalculation/README.md

 ```

 #### 3. Color bound penalty
 Penalty is zero because a queen can move to a different color from its reference square at E4.
+However if a piece to be evaluated is color-bound like the bishop piece type then we will use `Formula 2`.

+`color_bound_penalty = 0`

+#### Formula 2
+`color_bound_penalty = (distance_mobility + direction_mobility) / 3`

+#### Final queen value
-Final value will be the sum of the distance mobility plus direction mobility less penalty or simply the `general formula`.
+Queen final value will be the sum of the distance mobility plus direction mobility less color-bound penalty.

 ```
 final_queen_value = distance_mobility + direction_mobility – color_bound_penalty